JaimeMagiera/openshift-deployment-configuration-notes/vSphere/UPI-Prerequisites.md

 ## DHCP
 Ensure that no other DHCP servers are activated in the network of your homelab e.g. in your internet router.

+The DHCP server in this example is setup with DDNS (Dynamic DNS) enabled.

 ### Install

 ```